 In Science, pupils will learn about the importance of humans exercising, eating the right amounts of different types of food and hygiene.
 They will carry out surveys to find out how much exercise the class complete per week and sort foods into Venn diagrams to show whether they are healthy of unhealthy, using reasoning skills to justify answers.
 Using what pupils learn, they will then write a fact file outlining the importance of healthy living and the basic needs of animals, including humans.

 In reading, pupils will continue to develop comprehension skills, learning how to infer and recall facts from a text.
 They will discuss and clarify the meanings of words, linking new meanings to known vocabulary during discussions about books where pupils will become more familiar with a wider range of stories, fairy stories and traditional tales.

-Year 2 will continue to have PE on Thursdays; therefore, all pupils are expected to bring in their PE kits with names clearly labelled.
+Year 2 will continue to have PE on Thursdays; all pupils are expected to bring in their PE kits with names clearly labelled.